-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumbers pipework, where visible, is of PVC and copper materials.
-Bathroom fittings comprise a bath, shower cubicle with mixer shower, WC and wash hand basin.
-There is a stainless steel sink unit within the kitchen.
+Mains water supply.
+Visible plumbing pipework is run in metal and PVC materials.
+The bathroom comprises a WC, wash hand basin and panelled bath with electric shower over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full gas fired central heating system to radiators.
-This is served by the Worcester combination boiler which is located within the kitchen.
-This system also serves the hot water supply.
-Drainage Drainage covers etc. were not lifted.
+There is a Vokèra gas fired boiler located within a wall cupboard in the bedroom.
+This serves a system of radiators within the property.
+This system also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
+Drainage is assumed to be connected to the mains public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Detectors were noted within the property.
+There are smoke alarms installed.
+The property would appear to be equipped with a burglar system.
+I am unaware if this still functions.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.